sl2902/github-pipeline/README.md

 ## Problem Description
 Although GitHub and PyPI provide statistics about users' or organizations' repositories and Python packages, they lack comparative analysis across similar repositories and packages.
 For developers, maintainers, and stakeholders in the Python community, this project will help identify popular packages, active repositories, and overall trends in open source contributions.
 This data-driven approach will enhance decision-making processes, support better resource allocation, and foster a deeper understanding of the Python programming landscape.

+## Motivation
+As the bootcamp covered various tools and technologies, I became curious about the popularity of Lakehouses in terms of repository development and usage.
+GitHub was used throughout the bootcamp for both independent and collaborative work.
+Naturally, I relied on GitHub as the primary source for the data.
+Additionally, I supplemented it with data from the PyPi package repository to understand the popularity of Python-related lakehouse packages in the big data ecosystem.

+## Goal
+My goal for this capstone is two fold:
+1. Incorporate the various tools and technologies used in the bootcamp.
+2. Build an end-to-end reproducible data pipeline using Docker and Docker Compose.

 ## Conceptual Model
 The primary datasets and APIs that will be used are the PyPI dataset from Google BigQuery and the GitHub API.
 This model will integrate data from these sources to provide comprehensive insights into Python package usage and repository development.